bitcannery/bitcannery-website/pages/02.lightpaper/docs.md

 visible: true
 ---

-Current web protocols powered by cryptography provide sutisfactory means to pass a secret message from one person (the sender) to another (the recipient) without exposing it to anyone else, such as end-to-end encrypted communications tools like Signal.
+Current web protocols powered by cryptography provide satisfactory means to pass a secret message from one person (the sender) to another (the recipient) without exposing it to anyone else, such as end-to-end encrypted communications tools like Signal.
 But to shift the time of passing an encrypted message to the future — we have to trust a third party to do it for us.

 Our system attempts to limit the the exposure of a secret to a third party and achieve a secure and trustless delivery of encrypted messages which could not be read by the recipient before a trigger event.
 To make this happen, system relies on the network of third-party agents — the keepers.
 Keepers don't have any access to the original message, they merely hold parts of a key required to decrypt the message and are motivated to keep it secret until a trigger event in the future.